Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Results

-In Table \ref{tab:comparison}, we compare our method to a prior method \textsc{SCAN} \citep{an2024automatic}, which utilizes a classifier to distinguish the harmful and pseudo-harmful queries.
+In Table \ref{tab:comparison}, we compare our method to a prior method called \textsc{SCAN} \citep{cao2024nothing}, which utilizes a classifier to distinguish the harmful and pseudo-harmful queries.
 Results of \textsc{SCAN} are directly taken from the original paper.
-Same as \textsc{SCAN}, we also conduct human evaluation to measure the compliance rate.
+Same as \citet{cao2024nothing}, we also conduct human evaluation to measure the compliance rate.
 Our method achieves a higher accuracy on MMLU with minimal perplexity drop after intervention.
-We also achieve a lower compliance rate on XSTest-Unsafe due to our surgical approach, which makes our approach a safer intervention without breaking the safety guard.
-As vector ablation can be directly applied to the projection weight matrices, the resulting model requires no additional memory usage or inference time. \textsc{SCAN} shows a higher compliance rate on XSTest-Safe, which is however achieved by sacrificing performance on general tasks and computation cost.
-Our method mitigates the false refusal while keeping its capability and efficiency.
+We also achieve a lower compliance rate on XSTest-Unsafe, which makes our approach a safer, more surgical intervention that has fewer negative effects on true refusal.
+As vector ablation can be directly applied to the projection weight matrices before inference, the resulting model requires no additional memory usage or inference time.
+Appendix \ref{sec:equivalence} provides a detailed explanation of the equivalence between inference time steering and model weights editing. \textsc{SCAN} shows a higher compliance rate on XSTest-Safe, which is however achieved by sacrificing performance on general tasks and computation cost.
+Our method mitigates false refusal while keeping the model's capability and efficiency.
+For comparison to more baselines, including training-based methods, we refer readers to Appendix \ref{sec:baselines}.